javiercalvomartinez/solution_backend/README.md

 # Tasks

 - There are implemented three endpoints as a REST API.
-GET, POST and DELETE
+GET, POST and DELETE.
+To make the GET/POST/DELETE, use the user: root, password: root
 - Implemented an endpoint for retrieving the exchange price history of the followed currencies.
 This endpoint allows specifying the currencie to be included the following fields are included: bid, ask, spread, bid-diff (the difference between the bid and the previous hour mean bid), ask-diff (the difference between